Verification Overview

 How do I prepare for the verification process?

-The best way to prepare for the verification process is to write a narrative of your operation (e.g. “We began cover cropping in 2015, using haylage from the cover crops to feed cattle that graze the corn stalks in the fall… etc”) and organize records supporting this narrative.
-You must have legally-binding authority from all landowners with interest in the project.
 One of the best pieces of evidence is time-stamped, geo-located pictures (using your cell phone) that document your practices - Nori recommends taking pictures throughout the life of the project.
 After the initial project verification, regularly organizing supporting records, in the same way, is the best way to prepare for on-going interim verifications.